aliufukyaman/fire_and_smoke_detection_vlm/README.md

 By searching for these keywords, I achieved the best results for both classes.
 (Accuracy results are discussed below.)

 Also keeping *num_beams* low (1 actually in my case) performed the best accuracy as it directly focus on the content.
-On my setup, the inference time with GPU adn CPU is around 50ms and 600ms respectively.
+On my setup, the inference time with GPU and CPU is around 50ms and 600ms respectively.
 #### CLIP Model:
 The CLIP model takes an *image* and *multiple text* descriptions (2 or more) and uses softmax to calculate the probability of how well the texts align with the image.
 Based on my tests, I found out that the most successful pair of text values for CLIP were:
 - “A photo of a dangerous burning fire or smoke”
 - “A photo of a calm scene without any fire or smoke”

 Also setting the threshold for fire and smoke probability around 0.85 performed with the best accuracy in my case.
-On my setup, the inference time with GPU adn CPU is around 20ms and 250ms respectively.
+On my setup, the inference time with GPU and CPU is around 20ms and 250ms respectively.

 #### BLIP Model VS CLIP Model: